Norton-Design/flash_forward/README.md

 ## Future Features

-- Users will be able to add photos to routes and areas
-- Users will be able to add comments to routes and area
-- Route finder
 - Add a user dashboard
 - Users will be able to add routes to a to-do list (projects)
 - Users will be able to rate routes